helq/the-little-cppler-book/01-whattoexpect.md

 # What to expect from this book #

-\inlinetodo{A phrase telling them what to do with the book}
+This is NOT a reference book, this is a teaching/practicing book.
+It is for anybody who is willing to learn C++ by practicing.
+This book is also an unusual book.
+It has taken inspiration (copied) from a great teaching book for the Scheme programming language: "The little schemer".

-This is NOT a reference book, this is a teaching book, it is for anybody to acquire experience writing code in C++.
+There is a saying in, uh, somewhere in instructional courses, it goes like: Learn like you work, i.e., you should learn in the same way that you will at some point work.
+For example, if you wanna be a chef then cook like a chef, not just learn the recipes!
+Or if you are an student of Engineering, learn to solve problems in your area like you will do in your work, not just apply the equations for the exercise.

-Learn like you do, don't learn just to accumulate.
-Learning is rewarding, but teach/apply what you learn, from day one.
+Learning is rewarding but it is hard work!
+If you don't feel that it takes effort to learn, (you can recall everything) then you are not learning, you are just applying (which is not bad, it is necessary, but it's NOT learning).

 <!-- vim:set filetype=markdown.pandoc : -->